 One thing to keep in mind during your installation is that you may want to leave a little slack on the cabling and not set your lighting in place until you get a chance to view the finished product at night.
 You may want to move a light or direct it elsewhere, and if you’ve already buried the cabling or set the light in place, you are only adding to your work.

-Of course, if you have a much bigger yard or area you want illuminated, you can always hire a company to install your lighting for you such as this company that specializes in outdoor landscape lighting in San Antonio or this company that offers luxury landscape lighting in Houston.
+Of course, if you have a much bigger yard or area you want illuminated, you can always hire a company to install your lighting for you such as this company that specializes in outdoor landscape lighting in San Antonio.

 At the end of the day (again, no pun intended), you can have your home looking spectacular day and night.
 With a great lighting design, you, your friends, and your family will be sure to love your yard.